-Kerr travels extensively - always to wild sea and weather-scoured places.
-She sailed along the coast of Svalbard in the High Arctic onboard a tall ship called the Antigua with a group of international artists.
-More recently she has been on an international residency in Skagaströnd in the northwest corner of Iceland.
-In Norway, she worked alongside Norwegian oceanographers at the meteorological Institute in Bergen studying the unpredictability of waves and wind, which had a profound influence on her work.
-And of course we have Shetland, which is the focus of the paintings in this current exhibition.
+For the last 10 years, her work has focussed on Shetland and the far north.
+She travels extensively - always to wild sea and weather-scoured places - sailing along the coast of Svalbard in the High Arctic on board a tall ship called the Antigua with a group of international artists.
+More recently she has been on an international residency in Skagastrond in NW Iceland.